react-native-audio-toolkit/react-native-audio-toolkit/docs/API.md

     starts playing immediately when calling play().
 Otherwise the file is prepared when calling play() which may result in a small delay.

-    Callback is called with `null` as first parameter when file is ready for playback with `play()`.
+    Callback is called with empty first parameter when file is ready for playback with `play()`.
 If there was an error, the callback is called with an error object as first parameter.
 See Callbacks for more information.